 In the city of Bordeaux, locals often dine at La Brasserie Bordelaise, Le Petit Commerce and Bistro l’Exploit.
-Using local ingredients in a new creative fashion, Cote-Rue, situated close to the Musee d’Aquitaine is rapidly gaining new fans.
+Using local ingredients in a new creative fashion, Cote-Rue, situated close to the Musee d’Aquitaine is rapidly gaining new fans as is Miles.

 With a menu designed around local, south west French produce and ingredients, Belle Campagne is a new establishment that is worth going to.
 If you’re in the mood for a decent place to eat, with a very good wine list that even offers wines from regions other than Bordeaux, check out L’Univerre.
 L’Univerre also has a wine shop attached to the restaurant.

 Le Flacon does not rival the depth of wines offered at L’Univerre, but the selections are excellent and it makes for a fun place to dine.
 Just outside the city center, Le Saint James in Bouliac is another popular spot for food and its strong wine list.

 Where to Eat in Bordeaux when visiting Chateau in the Medoc While you are in the middle of the wine country, there are several vineyard, adjacent choices for where to eat in each appellation.